The Treatment Facilities Service Committee

 - Limit yourself to carrying your own honest message of alcoholism recovery.

 - DON’T Talk about medication, psychiatry, or scientific theories of alcoholism.
 This is territory for professionals.
 Our personal spiritual life does not make us experts on religion.

 - Remember that you ARE AA to people in that facility.
 Your language, appearance, manners and mood all affect other’s opinions of our Fellowship.
 Your behavior can make sure AA is always welcome.

 - DON’T Give agency personnel or patients any reason to be unhappy with Alcoholics Anonymous in Raleigh NC or as a whole.

 - Always maintain a cheerful humility about how to stop drinking with assistance from the AA program.
 DON’T Brag about AA.
 Let results speak for us.

-If you are interested in bringing the message of how to stop drinking in Raleigh NC and surrounding areas, contact the H & I Committee of the Tri-County Intergroup of Alcoholics Anonymous.
-We welcome individuals in AA who are interested in sharing their experience, strength and hope in recovering from alcoholism with rehab centers in Raleigh and other areas we serve.
-Ask your home group how you can be of service, attend the H & I lottery meeting, or contact us today for more information.
-If there is a specific rehabilitation center you would like to bring a meeting to that is not currently being served, please reach out to us by email at email@example.com, the CPCPI Committee or contact the Tri-County Intergroup of Alcoholics Anonymous.
+If you are interested in bringing the message of how to stop drinking, contact the Treatment Facilities Committee of the Tri-County Intergroup of Alcoholics Anonymous.
+We welcome individuals in AA who are interested in sharing their experience, strength, and hope in recovering from alcoholism with rehab centers in Raleigh and other areas we serve.
+Ask your home group how you can be of service, attend the Treatment Facilities Committee meeting, or contact us today for more information.
+If there is a specific rehabilitation center you would like to bring a meeting to and is not currently being served, please contact the Treatment Facilities Committee, the CPCPI Committee, or the Tri-County Intergroup of Alcoholics Anonymous.